VeronicaGlez/Disocactus_transcriptome/README.md

 - ```Diso_code.csv```Table with information of specie names, sample names, tissue type, identification code and RNA quality information.

+**figures**

+In this folder you wild find figures and photografies related to de project.

+**presentations**

+In presentations you will find extra information about the project, like species distribution, references, RNA extraction methodology, etc.

 **out** <br>

 Contains results of all analysis made in the research